microsoftgraph/microsoft-graph-docs-contrib/concepts/webhooks-lifecycle.md

 A few things to note about this type of notification:

-- The `"lifecycleEvent": "reauthorizationRequired"` field designates this notification as an authorization challenge.
-Other types of lifecycle notifications are also possible <provide link for missed notifications and subscriptionRemoved notifications>, and new ones will be introduced in the future.
+- The `"lifecycleEvent": "reauthorizationRequired"` field designates this notification as an authorization challenge. `missed` and `subscriptionRemoved` **lifecycleEvent** notifications are also supported.
 - The lifecycle notification does not contain any information about a specific resource, because it is not related to a resource change, but to the subscription state change.

 > **Note:** for a full description of the data sent when change notifications are delivered, see [changeNotificationCollection](/graph/api/resources/changenotificationcollection).